 - Build a Java app with CockroachDB, in particular the logic in the

-- The source code of the cockroachdb-python adapter for SQLAlchemy.
+- The source code of the sqlalchemy-cockroachdb adapter for SQLAlchemy.

 - CockroachDB Architecture: Transaction Layer